ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: Why do they call it hyper text?
+> Question: Why did the private classes break up?
 >
-> A: Too much JAVA.
+> Answer: Because they never saw each other.

 > — ahmadreza-log